jsebrech/create-react-app-zero/README.md

 # Getting Started with Create React App Zero

-This project was bootstrapped with [Create React App Zero](https://TODO), an alternative to [Create React App](https://github.com/facebook/create-react-app) that requires no build tools and has no external dependencies.
+This is a template for [Create React App Zero](https://github.com/jsebrech/create-react-app-zero), an alternative to [Create React App](https://github.com/facebook/create-react-app) that requires no build tools and has no external dependencies.

+Feel free to fork and make it your own.

 ## Developing